Nadine2016/knative/about.md

 ### Components

-*Components* are the building blocks of a Project and are created using a container image.
+*Components* are the building blocks of a Project.
 Components include Applications and Job definitions.

 ### Job definition

 A *Job definition* is a template that is used to run Jobs, and the template contains workload configuration information.
-After creating a Job definition, one or more *Jobs* can be submitted based on the Job definition, optionally overwriting values of the Job definition.
+After a Job definition is created, one or more *Jobs* can be submitted based on the Job definition, optionally overwriting values of the Job definition.

 To work with Job definitions, you can:
 - Create a Job definition